rosaaldama278/tingaldama/_posts/2023-03-10-Dimensionality-Reduction.md

 **Linear transformation:**

-Transformations are easier to understand by visualizing points on a grid moving to new locations.

-matrix-vector multiplication: Linear transformations in 2D can be described using matrices.
-The columns of a matrix represent where the basis vectors (ii**i**-hat and jj**j**-hat) land after transformation.To find where any vector lands after transformation, express it as a combination of the basis vectors and track where those basis vectors land.

-Matrices represent linear transformations by showing where the basis vectors land.
-Those are very important perspective of thinking linear transformation which helps us understand PCA.
+Linear transformations are used to transform the original data points into a new coordinate system.
+The transformation matrix, often denoted as P, represents this change of basis.
+Each column of the transformation matrix corresponds to a new basis vector in the transformed space, which are the eigenvectors of the covariance matrix in PCA.

 **Maximum Seperability:**